readyio/rgn_unreal/README.md

-# Unreal Plugin for Ready Games Network (RGN)
+# Unreal Plugin for READYgg

 ## Overview
-This repository hosts the Unreal Plugin for Ready Games Network (RGN), enabling developers to integrate RGN functionalities into their Unreal Engine projects.
+This repository hosts the Unreal Plugin for READYgg, enabling developers to integrate READYgg functionalities into their Unreal Engine projects.
 The plugin is compatible with Unreal Engine versions 4 and 5 and supports development for Android and iOS platforms.

 ## Getting Started
-### Setting Up Your RGN Project
+### Setting Up Your READYgg Project
-1. Visit the [RGN Developer Console](https://dev.ready.gg/) to create a new RGN project.
+1. Visit the [READYgg Developer Console](https://dev.ready.gg/) to create a new project.
 2. Once your project is created, navigate to the projects page and copy the Project ID from the browser address field.
-3. The project is created for both RGN environments: `Staging` and `Production`
+3. The project is created for both environments: `Staging` and `Production`

 ### Configuring the Unreal Plugin
 1. Check out the repository and compile the project